subsquid/docs/docs/tutorials/bayc/step-two-deriving-owners-and-tokens.md

 # Step 2: Deriving owners and tokens

 This is the second part of the tutorial in which we build a squid that indexes [Bored Ape Yacht Club](https://boredapeyachtclub.com) NFTs, their transfers and owners from the [Ethereum blockchain](https://ethereum.org), fetches the metadata from [IPFS](https://ipfs.tech/) and regular HTTP URLs, stores it in a database and serves it over a GraphQL API.
-In the [first part](/tutorials/bayc/step-one-indexing-transfers) we created a simple squid that scrapped `Transfer` events emitted by the [BAYC token contract](https://etherscan.io/address/0xbc4ca0eda7647a8ab7c2061c2e118a18a936f13d).
+In the [first part](/tutorials/bayc/step-one-indexing-transfers) we created a simple squid that scraped `Transfer` events emitted by the [BAYC token contract](https://etherscan.io/address/0xbc4ca0eda7647a8ab7c2061c2e118a18a936f13d).
 Here we go a step further and derive separate entities for the NFTs and their owners from the transfers.
 The new entities will be connected to the `Transfer` entity in the database via foreign key columns, allowing efficient querying over GraphQL.

 Pre-requisites: Node.js, [Subsquid CLI](/squid-cli/installation), Docker, a project folder with the code from the first part ([this commit](https://github.com/abernatskiy/tmp-bayc-squid-2/tree/d99cd9b3f6921c7f591e5817d54025a388925a08)).